heimdallrj/AutoPurge-Cookies/README.md

 ## Developer Guide

 To start development:
-- Run `npm run build` - This starts the development mode with a file watcher that automatically rebuilds artifacts for all supported browsers in real-time.
+- Run `npm run start:dev` to start the development mode with a file watcher that automatically rebuilds artifacts for all supported browsers in real-time.
-- Find the build artifacts in the `dist/` directory, organized by browser type.
+- You can find the build artifacts in the `dist/` directory, organized by browser type.

 When implementing new features or fixing issues, be mindful of *browser differences*.
 We maintain a unified codebase for both Chrome and Firefox to reduce duplication and ensure easier maintenance.